Turn your super into a regular, tax-effective income

-If you are 55 and over and still working you can open a TTR pension account with your existing super balance.
-By opening an account-based pension, you could work part-time and supplement your reduced income with regular pension payments.
+If you have reached your preservation age and are still working you can open a TTR pension account with your existing super balance.
+By opening a TTR account, you can work part-time and supplement your reduced income with regular pension payments.
 This means you can work less, without affecting your take home pay.

 2. Salary sacrificing

 You can make additional contributions to your super account via a salary sacrifice arrangement and supplement your reduced income with pension payments.
 This can give your retirement savings a real boost without affecting your take home pay.
 To find out how TTR can help you, contact the VISSF team today.